 This is why…

-We here at IndulgeYourPet also encourage anyone who is considering becoming a pet owner to be sure and do their due diligence before making the leap into pet ownership which includes taking a moment and consider purchasing a pet insurance policy on their animal as well.
+We here at IndulgeYourPet also encourage anyone considering becoming a pet owner to be sure and do their due diligence before leaping into pet ownership, which includes taking a moment and considering purchasing a pet insurance policy on their animal.

-For more information about who we “feel” currently offers the “best” pet insurance policies in the industry right now, we would encourage you to check out our Best Pet Insurance Companies article.
+For more information about who we “feel” currently offers the “best” pet insurance policies in the industry, we encourage you to check out our Best Pet Insurance Companies article.

 This is great information!!